Bandit Tuning

 With the hardware complete it was software time.
 I started with Healtech's free map for after market exhaust/air filter and it felt pretty close save for a hint of lean surge around 2,500rpm / 35mph which I fixed with a quick adjsutment to the fuelling in that area.
 It's a work in progress, but for now it doesn't feel too far off the mark.

 I ran around with my modded Healtech map for quite a while with no real issues.
-It felt okay at town speeds and wasn't short of power up top but in places it felt a bit fluffy and I suspected an over-rich mixture.
+It was mostly okay but in places it felt a bit fluffy and I suspected an over-rich mixture.
 So I bought a cheapo wideband O2 sensor kit to allow me to see what the Air/Fuel Ratio was doing in real time.

 The kit comprises a sensor, a gauge and a control box.
 The control box needs a 12v power source and the other parts just plug into it.
 As this was a temporary set-up I just connected it straight to the battery positive terminal via an inline fuse and a switch.
 The earth wire from the unit was connected to the nearest convenient earth point on the frame.
 This saved having to tap into the bikes wiring loom, although it does mean that the unit must be switched on and off manually.